jyablonski/pyspark_prac/jacobs_notes.md

 - Supports both Spark's SQL Engine and the Dataframe API
 - Slides in to seamlessly replace expensive java operations for performance
 - Costs more to use on Databricks than native Spark
+- The interesting part here is it uses precompiled primitives and it integrates with the existing JVM-based runtime